Quadratic equation

 where the variable $x$ represents an unknown number, and a, b, and c represent known numbers, where a ≠ 0.
 (If a = 0 and b ≠ 0 then the equation is linear, not quadratic.)
-The numbers a, b, and c are the coefficients of the equation and may be distinguished by respectively calling them, the quadratic coefficient, the linear coefficient and the constant coefficient or free term.
+The numbers a, b, and c are the coefficients of the equation and may be distinguished by calling them the quadratic coefficient, the linear coefficient and the constant coefficient or free term, respectively.